Roy Harrod: Biography

 Harrod was born in London to businessman Henry Dawes Harrod and novelist Frances Forbes-Robertson.
 He attended St Paul's School and then Westminster School.
 Harrod attended New College in Oxford on a history scholarship.
 After a brief period in the Artillery, he gained a first in literae humaniores in 1921, and a first in modern history the following year.
 Afterwards he spent some time in 1922 at King's College, Cambridge.
 It was there that he met and befriended John Maynard Keynes.

 After moving back to Oxford, he became a Student (i.e., Fellow) and Tutor in economics at Christ Church.
 He held the fellowship in modern history and economics until 1967.
 He remained in contact with Keynes until Keynes's death in 1946, and was later his biographer (1951).
 Harrod was additionally a Fellow at Nuffield College 1938 to 1947 and from 1954 to 1958.

-At Oxford Harrod was part of the Railway Club, which included: Henry Yorke, Roy Harrod, Henry Thynne, 6th Marquess of Bath, David Plunket Greene, Edward Henry Charles James Fox-Strangways, 7th Earl of Ilchester, Brian Howard, Michael Parsons, 6th Earl of Rosse, John Sutro, Hugh Lygon, Harold Acton, Bryan Guinness, 2nd Baron Moyne, Patrick Balfour, 3rd Baron Kinross, Mark Ogilvie-Grant, John Drury-Lowe.
+At Oxford Harrod was part of the Railway Club, which included: Henry Yorke, Henry Thynne, 6th Marquess of Bath, David Plunket Greene, Edward Henry Charles James Fox-Strangways, 7th Earl of Ilchester, Brian Howard, Michael Parsons, 6th Earl of Rosse, John Sutro, Hugh Lygon, Harold Acton, Bryan Guinness, 2nd Baron Moyne, Patrick Balfour, 3rd Baron Kinross, Mark Ogilvie-Grant, John Drury-Lowe.

 During the Second World War, he was briefly in Winston Churchill's "S-branch" – a statistical section within the Admiralty.

 At the 1945 General Election, he stood as Liberal candidate for Huddersfield and finished third of three candidates, with 16.2% of the vote.

 In 1966, Harrod, was the 2nd winner of the prestigious Bernhard-Harms-Preis.
 After retiring in 1967, he moved to Holt, Norfolk.

 Interviewed for the book Authors take Sides on Vietnam, Harrod declared himself a supporter of the American military campaign in Indochina.

 Assar Lindbeck, the former chairman of the Nobel Prize Committee, wrote that Harrod would have been awarded a Nobel Memorial Prize in Economic Sciences if he had lived longer.

 Harrod married Wilhelmine "Billa" Cresswell (1911–2005), step-daughter of General Sir Peter Strickland, in 1938.
 One of their sons was Dominick Harrod, an economics correspondent for the BBC.